Cases and Reporting

 It all depends on your risk factors.
 If you are staying in your pod of just your immediate people that you’re surrounded with, and not exposing yourself to other people, then your risk of acquiring the COVID-19 and need to be tested is definitely less.

 If you’re out and about, whether it’s in classes or anyplace else — do a weekly test.
 Unless you’re holed up in your dorm or your room or your apartment — come out weekly and be tested.

 Why do people get tested if they don’t have symptoms?

-We know that at least 45 percent of people who test positive for COVID-19 do not have symptoms.
+We know that 30-40 percent of people who test positive for COVID-19 do not have symptoms.
 We also know that those people are infectious and can be spreading the disease to others.

-In our efforts to curb the spread, we’re asking all people, whether they have symptoms of not, to be tested so that we can isolate those people and do contact tracing and minimize the exposure to others.
+In our efforts to curb the spread, we’re asking all people, whether they have symptoms of not, to be tested so that we can isolate those people, do contact tracing and minimize the exposure to others.